bubbleguuum/cling/README.txt

 mvn install:install-file -DgroupId=com.bubblesoft.org.apache.httpcomponents -DartifactId=httpcore-repackaged -Dversion=4.1.1 -Dpackaging=jar -Dfile=lib/httpcore-repackaged-4.1.1.jar

 Moreover, in your Android project you will need to add repackaged-commons-logging-1.1.1.jar as a dependency, as it is referenced by both jars above.

+In this version of Cling, local devices *do not* advertise themselves on the LAN by default (like they do in regular Cling).
+To have regular Cling behaviour, you must call setAdvertising(true) on the local device:

+LocalDevice localDevice = ...
+localDevice.setAdvertising(true);